If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 It may seem rather organised.
 It is.

-Throughout, we won’t put you in any situation you’re not comfortable with.
-I’ve experienced it.
-And I didn’t like itWe wouldn’t put ourselves in a position we’re not comfortable with, so we won’t do that to you.
+And you’re in control.
+We’ve no intention of having you in any situation you’re not comfortable with.
+I’ve experienced that.
+And I didn’t like it.
+So we won’t do that to you.

 At this point,